 MCP Configuration

 The Model Context Protocol (MCP) is an open standard that allows AI assistants to connect to external tools and data sources.
-Calmo Local Bridge supports MCP servers, enabling you to extend Calmo’s capabilities with documentation lookup, specialized tools, and more.
+Calmo Local Bridge supports MCP servers, enabling you to extend Calmo’s capabilities with documentation lookup, specialized tools, sequential thinking, and more—all integrated into the same workspace.

 What is MCP?